camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

 | Slippery Road			| Slippery Road      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly classify 8 out of 10 traffic signs, which gives an accuracy of 80%.
+This may seem like a low accuracy compared to the 94.5% on the testing set, but we need to consider that we did not train the model with partially occluded samples.
+It is actually surprising that the model is capable of correctly classify one of the occluded examples (__image X__) given that half of the sign is covered by snow.
+If we ignore the missclassification of __image Y__ where the stop sign is mostly hidden from view, the model would achieve an accuracy of 90%.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)